Text Objects¶

 Text ranges¶

-The various text objects within a text frame or story also are represented collectively by the text range
+The various text objects within a text frame or story also are represented collectively by the text range object.

 For example, a character is a text range with a length of 1, and a word is a text range that has a space before it.

-You can set the content of a text range object by passing a string using the contents
+You can set the content of a text range object by passing a string using the contents property.

 Text styles¶

-These attribute objects are properties of the paragraph style
+These attribute objects are properties of the paragraph style and character style objects.

-methods that allow your script to assign or remove attributes in a specific paragraph, character, or text range.
+The paragraph style and character style objects have apply to and remove methods that allow your script to assign or remove attributes in a specific paragraph, character, or text range.

 You can change the display properties of a text range by applying an appropriate style or providing local overrides of attributes at the text or paragraph levels: